Sogni-AI/sogni-photobooth/README.md

    VITE_GA_DOMAIN=sogni.ai
    ```

-2. The analytics implementation:
+2. For production builds, create a `.env.production` file with the same variables

+3. Important notes:
+   - **Never commit `.env.local` or `.env.production` to Git** - they're in `.gitignore`
+   - All frontend environment variables must be prefixed with `VITE_` to be accessible
+   - The contest results password is required to access `/admin/contest/results`
-   - Respects user privacy by making it easy to disable
+   - Google Analytics is optional and respects user privacy
-   - Supports cross-subdomain tracking for sogni.ai domains
+   - Analytics supports cross-subdomain tracking for sogni.ai domains
-   - Only records basic page views by default (camera view, photo gallery, individual photos)
-   - Provides infrastructure for future event tracking if needed
-   - Includes version tracking for better data segmentation

 ### Redis Configuration